We stayed five nights at Hotel Monte Mulini in Rovinj. It’s located south of the old town, and it felt like it was on the outskirts of Rovinj.

-When we arrived, the minimum temperature set by the hotel was 24°C / 75°F. After our second complaint to building maintenance, we were told that they were sending someone to look at the unit, blah blah.
+When we arrived, the minimum temperature set by the hotel was 24°C / 75°F. After our second complaint to building maintenance, we were told they were sending someone to look at the unit.
 It was all a ruse to appease us and delay the issue yet another day.

 The outside temperature during the hottest part of the day during our stay was only a couple of degrees above 24°C / 75°F. At night, the outside temperature was lower than the temperature in our room by a lot.
 Opening the balcony door or the window was not an option due to mosquitoes and occasional music coming from Mulini Beach Bar.